insin/nwb/docs/Commands.md

 A demo app is essential to show people what your component can do - as [React Rocks](http://react.rocks/) says: online demo or it didn't happen!

-Having a demo which uses your component is also a great way to test it as you prototype and build, quickly seeing what does and does't work before committing to a test.
+Having a demo which uses your component is also a great way to test it as you prototype and build, quickly seeing what does and doesn't work before committing to a test.

 ### `test` - run unit tests

-Whether you're writing tests up front or catching up after your're happy with what you've created so far, having them run on every code changes makes testing more fun.

 ```
 nwb test